vaniastankov/Master-Thesis-code/README.md

 ## Summary

-In various machine learning and data science project, audio data stands aside a separate, yet understudied domain.
-Quite often one might come by a study that treats audio as image data without taking its specificity into consideration.
+In various machine learning and data science projects, audio data stands aside as a separate yet understudied domain.
+Quite often, one might come across a study that treats audio as image data without taking its specificity into consideration.
 As it is hard to label audio recordings, various data augmentation techniques are crucial in this domain, just like in others.
 However, research on this topic is limited.
-In this work multiple, supposedly most beneficial, audio data techniques are compared with each other and with few novel ones, which consider the nature of an audio signal.
+In this work, multiple, supposedly most beneficial, audio data techniques are compared with each other and with a few novel ones, which consider the nature of an audio signal.

-**Keywords**: xxx (give at least 5 keywords / phrases).
+**Keywords**: Data Augmentation, Audio Data, Machine Learning, Audio Classification, Model Training.

-**Full text**: [include a link that points to the full text of your thesis]
+**Full text**: The full text for this work is available [here](https://edoc.hu-berlin.de/handle/18452/28837).
-_Remark_: a thesis is about research.
-We believe in the [open science](https://en.wikipedia.org/wiki/Open_science) paradigm.
-Research results should be available to the public.
-Therefore, we expect dissertations to be shared publicly.
-Preferably, you publish your thesis via the [edoc-server of the Humboldt-Universität zu Berlin](https://edoc-info.hu-berlin.de/de/publizieren/andere).
-However, other sharing options, which ensure permanent availability, are also possible. <br> Exceptions from the default to share the full text of a thesis require the approval of the thesis supervisor.

 ## Working with the repo

 ### Dependencies

 The project was built using Python 3.9.6.
-Nonetheless, there should be little to no problem in reproducing it on a different version.
+Nonetheless, there should be little to no problem in reproducing it with a different version.

 Code dependencies are stated in [requirements.txt](requirements.txt).
 All imports are managed in [setup.py](src/py/setup.py).